jacobwtriplett/stackdid/readme.md

 Practitioners often build upon a baseline specification with increasingly strict fixed effects and/or controls. stackdid will always create the same stacks when the required options (treatment() and group()), window() and nevertreat are the same.
 Thus, one can reduce redundant computation using the clear option in the first specification and the nobuild option in subsequent specifications.

+stackdid requires the data to be a panel set by xtset.
+There is no requirement to be strongly balanced.

 ## Examples

 Generically, adapting specifications to stacked regressions can be as simple as replacing reghdfe (or ppmlhdfe) with stackdid and specifying the two required options, treatment() and group().